The full payment flow

 The seller’s API responds with The Mandate SDK parses this challenge automatically when you use

 HTTP 402 Payment Required and an X-Payment-Challenge header.
-The header value is a base64url-encoded JSON object that describes what the seller requires:fetchWithPayment().SDK calls POST /v1/policy/evaluate
+The header value is a base64url-encoded JSON object that describes what the seller requires:fetchWithPayment().3

 Before generating any proof, the SDK submits the payment request to Mandate’s policy engine.
 Mandate checks the request against 9 rules — verifying your agent’s status, mandate validity, merchant allowlist, category restrictions, per-transaction limit, and total budget.If the payment is within policy, Mandate returns